CDLUC3/uc3-present/devops_build/README.md

 ----

-## Goal: Create a feature Branch for Merritt UI, Depoloy to ECS Dev
+## Demo Goal: Create a feature Branch for Merritt UI, Depoloy to ECS Dev

 ----